Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \subsection{The Process Language}

-We write $a,b,c,\ldots,x, y, z, \ldots$ to denote (channel) \emph{endpoints} (also known as \emph{names}); by convention we use the early letters of the alphabet for the objects of output-like actions.
-Also, we write $\tilde{x}, \tilde{y}, \tilde{z}, \ldots$ to denote sequences of endpoints.
-In APCP, communication is \emph{asynchronous} (cf.~\cite{conf/ecoop/HondaT91,report/Boudol92}) and \emph{dyadic}: each communication involves the transmission of a pair of endpoints, a message endpoint and a continuation endpoint.
+We write $a,b,c,\ldots,x, y, z, \ldots$ to denote (channel) \emph{names} (also known as \emph{names}); by convention we use the early letters of the alphabet for the objects of output-like prefixes.
+Also, we write $\tilde{x}, \tilde{y}, \tilde{z}, \ldots$ to denote sequences of names.
+In \APCP, communication is \emph{asynchronous} (cf.~\cite{conf/ecoop/HondaT91,conf/occ/HondaT91,report/Boudol92}) and \emph{dyadic}: each communication involves the transmission of a pair of names, a message name and a continuation name.
 With a slight abuse of notation, we sometimes write $x_i \in \tilde{x}$ to refer to a specific element in the sequence $\tilde{x}$.
 Also, we write $i, j, k, \ldots$ to denote \emph{labels} for choices and $I, J, K, \ldots$ to denote sets of labels.
 We write $X, Y, \ldots$ to denote \emph{recursion variables}, and $P,Q, \ldots$ to denote processes.